lalabuy948/blog/content/posts/how-i-became-digital-nomad-cto/index.md

 At this point I realized few things, Im **stateless** function.
 I realized that I became digital nomad.
 Backpack with laptop and I can go where ever I should.

 Am I happy with career and work I do?
-- Probably yes
+- Definitely yes

 Am I happy with quality of life I have?
 - Probably yes, but I can not call it life

 Am I happy?
-- Definitely not
+- Mixed feelings

 I don't have home, I don't have any long running friendship and relationship.
-And being totally disconnected from everything makes you free, but it's morally enormously hard and depressing.
+And being totally disconnected from everything makes you free, but it's morally enormously hard.
+But I have a lot to tell during the beer, that's awesome.

 > Do not understand me wrong, it was my life style for the past 6 years, just sharing my thoughts and feelings about that 🙂